Inferno (2016 film): Plot

 Some time after helping the Holy See deal with an antimatter threat, (Note: As depicted in Angels & Demons (2009)) Harvard University professor Robert Langdon awakens in a hospital room in Florence, Italy.
 He has no memory of the last few days but is plagued with hellish visions.
 Dr. Sienna Brooks, the doctor attending him, reveals that he is suffering from amnesia caused by a bullet wound to the head.
 An orderly says the police are there to question Langdon but the officer turns out to be the assassin Vayentha, who shoots the orderly while coming up the hallway.
 Brooks helps Langdon to escape, and they flee to her apartment.

 Among Langdon's personal belongings, Langdon and Brooks find a Faraday pointer, a miniature image projector with a modified version of Sandro Botticelli's Map of Hell, which itself is based on Dante's Inferno.
-They soon realize this is the first clue in a trail left by the radical, transhumanist genius scientist and geneticist Bertrand Zobrist, who believed that rigorous measures were necessary to reduce the Earth's growing population, and who committed suicide three days earlier after being chased by armed government agents.
+They soon realize this is the first clue in a trail left by the radical, transhumanist genius scientist Bertrand Zobrist, who believed that rigorous measures were necessary to reduce the Earth's growing population, and who committed suicide three days earlier after being chased by armed government agents.

 Langdon and Brooks figure out that Zobrist, who was obsessed with Dante, has created a biological superweapon he has dubbed "Inferno", with the potential of annihilating half the world's population.
 In the meantime, they have been traced by both Vayentha and government agents, who try to raid the apartment, forcing them to flee again.
 The agents are headed by Elizabeth Sinskey, a former lover of Langdon's.
 Vayentha reports to her employer Harry Sims, the CEO of a private security company called "The Consortium".
 He is acting on behalf of Zobrist, he then instructs her to kill Langdon, as he has become a liability.

 Langdon's knowledge of Dante's work and history, and of hidden passages in Florence, allows the two to follow clues such as letters and phrases which lead to various locations in Florence and Venice.
 They also inadvertently kill Vayentha while evading the agents.
 Along the way, Langdon discovers that he helped a friend of his steal and hide the Dante death mask, a crucial clue, an event that he also does not remember.